penninesoaringclub/newsletter/content/posts/2024-04/index.md

 Thanks to everyone who's sent contributions this month.
 The Pennine Post is *your* newsletter so if you want a good read to take your mind off work then you need to send something in.
 Email anytime to [editor@penninesoaringclub.org.uk](mailto:editor@penninesoaringclub.org.uk) or we also have a handy [web form](https://docs.google.com/forms/d/e/1FAIpQLSd3NJQKlmLjjlh-nZGQKaeXzN6dSSL2PHzKRXFYAy_Bw7SC9w/viewform?usp=sf_link) that you can use to ping over pictures and stories.
 If you're on a hill, take a photo!

-This month we've got wise words from our safety officer before the sun finally starts cooking up some spicy spring thermals, a new members shout out, rumours of some proper flying in the Lake District and loads of photos for you to look at wistfully while the rain comes down.
+This month we've got wise words from our safety officer before the sun finally starts cooking up some spicy spring thermals, a new members shout out, the start of competition season, rumours of some proper flying in the Lake District and loads of photos for you to look at wistfully while the rain comes down.

 Hang in there.
 You'll be getting yanked skywards by your risers before you know it.